 Horror author Ronald Chetwynd-Hayes meets the vampire Erasmus in the street and is invited to The Monster Club where monsters socialize.
 There various monsters tell him their stories.
 Shadmock Story:- Raven is a Shadmock, a result of the interbreeding of a vampire and werewolf, and has become a recluse because of his hideousness.
 He hires Angela Jones to catalogue his antiques.
 The two fall in love and she agrees to marry him.
 However, when Raven finds that Angela has only professed love in order to rob him, he exacts a horrible revenge.
 Vampire Story:- Vampire filmmaker Lintom Butosky tells his story.
 As a young boy, he was fascinated by his father’s mysterious profession.
 Prodded by the priest Pickering that headed V-squad, Scotland Yard’s special vampire-hunter unit, he made the discovery that his father was a vampire.
 Humegoo Story:- A horror film director finds the perfect village for a film location.
 He is given a welcome by the ghoul villagers who call a feast – which turns out to be him.

 After the break-up of Amicus in 1978, Milton Subotsky went his own way and formed Sword and Sorcery Productions.
-There he attempted to mount a number of interesting projects – Thongor in the Valley of the Demons, a sword and sorcery film from Lin Carter’s sub-Conan novels that would have starred Darth Vader himself Dave Prowse; and several other productions that ended up being produced by other people – the tv adaptation of Ray Bradbury’s The Martian Chronicles (1980); the remake of Cat People (1982); while Subotsky also purchased the rights to a host of Stephen King short stories that were eventually brought by Dino De Laurentiis to emerge as Cat’s Eye (1985) and Maximum Overdrive (1986) with Subotsky receiving nominal producer’s credit.
+There he attempted to mount a number of interesting projects – Thongor in the Valley of the Demons, a sword and sorcery film from Lin Carter’s sub-Conan novels that would have starred Darth Vader himself Dave Prowse; and several other productions that ended up being produced by other people – the tv adaptation of Ray Bradbury’s The Martian Chronicles (1980); the remake of Cat People (1982); while Subotsky also purchased the rights to the Stephen King short story collection Night Shift (1977) and announced an anthology of King stories, where he would have been one of the second people to have made a King adapted film – the stories were eventually brought by Dino De Laurentiis to emerge as Cat’s Eye (1985) and Maximum Overdrive (1986) with Subotsky receiving nominal producer’s credit.
 Other than the psycho-thriller Dominique (1978), The Monster Club was the only of these projects that emerged directly under Subotsky’s hand.

 The Monster Club is fairly sad.
 Setting a linking story around a club where extras in badly fitting monster masks dance shows the level the film is aiming at.
 Several rock groups that were never heard of again (with the exception of a then-unknown UB40) sing forgettable songs – when will rock groups learn that singing songs about biting their girlfriend’s neck while snarling is no more horror than dressing people in monster masks is?
 There is one cool moment with a stripper who not only strips off her clothes but her skin as well in animated silhouette.
 At the end, Vincent Price delivers a feeble lecture that humanity is the greatest monster before getting down and boogieing with a 300-pound monster.